vub/team/gitlab.md

-Dwarvesf uses self-host Gitlab as version control system.

-Every team member should follow these conventions.
+Dwarvesf uses **self-host Gitlab** as version control system.
+We do have some conventions that every team member should follow.

 # Init project
 To start a project, team leader/owner will be in charge in creating the repository and inviting related team members.

-Usually, project separated into frontend(Web, iOS, Android) and backend and belongs to the same group.
+Usually, project separated into frontend(Web, iOS, Android), backend and belongs to the same group.

-For example, to start Canlead project, the Owner create the group `canlead`.
+For example, to start Canlead project, the Owner creates the group `canlead`.

 <img src="https://raw.githubusercontent.com/dwarvesf/team/master/img/add-group.png">